David Garza (soccer): Team USA

 The 22-year-old captained the US side at the 2015 Cerebral Palsy World Championships, scoring two goals and one assist in the biggest game of his career which clinched Team USAs birth in the 2016 Summer Olympics in Rio de Janeiro, Brazil against Argentina.
 One of them came off a penalty kick after Argentine goalkeeper Gustavo Nahuelquin was red carded for kicking Adam Ballou.
 This performance qualified the United States for the 2016 Summer Paralympics.
 He also started in the USA's 2 - 1 win against Scotland.
 It was his first World Championships as a member of the national team.
 In Rio he started and played in game one vs Team Holland who was the #4 team in the world and highly favorite to win that game.
-It was a great comeback by Team USA to draw 2-2 which Garza playing one of the best games of his life blocking over 11 shots even after receiving a reckless slide tack by an oppent after his interception of the ball which unfortunately left him with a broken foot after 24 minutes into the game but continued to play the entire team on it and even ended the game as the team captain and MVP of the game.
+It was a great comeback by Team USA to draw 2-2 which Garza playing one of the best games of his life blocking over 11 shots even after receiving a reckless slide tack by an opponent after his interception of the ball which unfortunately left him with a broken foot after 24 minutes into the game but continued to play the entire team on it and even ended the game as the team captain and MVP of the game.